 Here are a few Bible facts that many Pro Israel Christians don’t know.

 1. If modern Israel truly possessed the Promised Land according to scripture, it would include parts of Egypt, Lebanon, Syria, Jordan, Palestine, Iraq, Kuwait, and parts of Saudi Arabia (Genesis 15:18; Exodus 23:31; Deuteronomy 11:24).
 What we recognize as modern Israel is a very small fraction of the land promise inherited in scripture.
 Under the reign of King Solomon the Kingdom extended from the border of Egypt to the Euphrates as was promised to Abraham. ~ Genesis 15:18; 1 Kings 4:20-21, 24

 You would not know this ^ above ^ unless you studied what the scriptures say about the land and took into account that the Old Testament is an unfolding narrative leading to revelation of Jesus Christ.

 2. The land of Promise was the inheritance and rest for Israel in contrast to Egypt which was the place of bondage.
 This is a type and shadow of the inheritance and rest we have in Christ in contrast to the bondage of slavery to sin and death.

 3. The strangers among the Israelites who were circumcised and kept the Passover were to be counted among the Israelites as one born in the land (Exodus 12:48).
 In other words, those who were not Abraham’s physical descendants also became heirs to the land promise through circumcision and obedience to God’s Laws given to Israel.

-7. God told Israel they were only STRANGERS and TEMPERARY RESIDENTS in the land (Leviticus 25:23).
+7. God told Israel they were only strangers and temporary residents in the land. ~ Leviticus 25:23

 Mount Seir is in the desert area known as the Negev in the southern portion of modern Israel.
 The ancient town of Beersheba is also in the Negev.